e-/Multiclass-Density-Maps/data/README.md

 - NYC crime data from [DataShader](https://github.com/pyviz/datashader): 1,123,463 rows
 - Flight delay data from [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236): 190,236 rows
 - 2010 US census data ([http://datashader.org/topics/census.html](http://datashader.org/topics/census.html)): 306,675,004 rows
-- A notMNIST dataset projected to 2D: TODO
+- A notMNIST dataset projected to 2D: 529,144 rows
 - More data are available at [the examples of DataShader](https://github.com/pyviz/datashader/blob/master/examples/datasets.yml)

 Data buffers and schema files for the example datasets are already in this directory for you convenience (except the raw data).
 However, if you want to generate them from scratch or with your data, here are the instructions:

 ## Samples from 4 Gaussians (using mn2json.py)

-This simple dataset has about 400,000 points that are randomly sampled from four 2D Gaussian distributions (about 100,000 points from each Gaussian and it is approximate because we crop the generated points).
+This simple dataset has about 400,000 points that are randomly sampled from four 2D Gaussian distributions (about 100,000 points from each Gaussian and it is approximate because we crop some outlying points).

 ``` bash
 python mn2json.py